A woman in a fashion shop relying on AI to choose an item

 Moreover, to avoid delivering damaged products, Amazon came up with an AI model called Project P.I.
 (Private Investigator) to detect defects.
 It combines generative AI and computer vision to spot damaged items and verify product size and color before shipping.

-Reaching the right audience is challenging, especially now when there are so many digital platforms available.
-AI technology, however, helps the fashion industry create more targeted marketing strategies that improve conversion rates and foster brand loyalty.
+AI technology helps the fashion industry create more targeted marketing strategies that improve conversion rates and foster brand loyalty.
 Typically, retailers rely on it when it comes to:

 • Personalized marketing: AI analyzes customer data, like browsing behavior, purchase history, and demographics, to create marketing campaigns that better match the target audience’s geographic regions, languages, and aesthetic preferences.
 This level of personalization might increase ad engagement by 25% compared to traditional ads.